What is Bipolar Disorder?

 How can lifestyle affect Bipolar Disorder?

 Lack of a consistent routine and disrupted sleep can trigger a mood episode.
 Choosing work and leisure activities that allow proper sleep and rest is vital to healthy emotional functioning.
-Families can support good mental hygiene by encouraging the patient to go to bed and get up at the same time each day, and by minimizing stress.
+Families can support good mental hygiene by encouraging the patient to go to bed and get up at the same time each day, and by minimizing the person’s exposure to stress.

 I think I may need to be evaluated for Bipolar Disorder.
 What should I do?